FAIR2-for-research-software/FAIR_Code_design/episodes/Why_should_you_care.md

 ## Quizz

-Results of the Quiz in mentimeter slides.
-The question for each code is 'Is this code readable, reusable, maintainable'?
+The question for each code is 'Is this code readable, reusable and maintainable'?

 ::::::::::::::::::::::::::::::::: challenge